ctincorvia/TABLETOP-ARMY-ENGINE/README.md

 # Advanced instructions
 Squads with the same priority will go in to battle at the same time.
 Otherwise, squads with the lowers priority will go in to battle first.

-During a battle, type resolve to skip to the end of the battle During a battle, type more to increase the amount of data reported During a battle, type less to decrease the amount of data reported Anytime, type army1 absorb army2 to absorb one army in to another Anytime, type refresh army to erase all of it's casualties During the battle, the engine will allow you to start another battle, but the original battle won't continue until the secondary one resolves.
+During a battle, type resolve to skip to the end of the battle.

+During a battle, type more to increase the amount of data reported.

+During a battle, type less to decrease the amount of data reported.

+Anytime, type army1 absorb army2 to absorb one army in to another.

+Anytime, type refresh army to erase all of it's casualties.

+During the battle, the engine will allow you to start another battle, but the original battle won't continue until the secondary one resolves.

 # Author